openmobilityfoundation/mobility-data-specification/metrics/README.md

 If a client has a `metrics:read:provider` scope, they are only permitted to read metrics which pertain to a particular `provider_id` claim in the aforementioned [JWT](https://jwt.io/) `access_token`.

-Further scopes and requirements may be added at the discretion of the Agency, depending on their particular access control needs.
+Further scopes and requirements may be added at the discretion of the agency, depending on their particular access control needs.

 General authorization details are specified in the [Authorization section](/general-information.md#authorization) in MDS General Information.